giuliosmedile/project-csap/README.md

 Albeit the "debug mode" is defined in all programs, and calling `make all ARGS="-D=DEBUG"` won't raise any errors, currently both `server` and `datarepo` programs do not make use of any debug print.

+Of course, calling the `ARGS` flag on `make` allows to set all kinds of compiler variables.

 # Usage
 By default, `server` will run on localhost on port 16000, `datarepo` on 16001.

 Client will attempt to connect to those ports and addresses.
 These properties can be changed by modifying the `.config` file of each program.

+It is possible, however, to change `datarepo`'s port by calling the option `-p` when running the program, for example `datarepo -p 15151`.

 The machine running `client` will need to have installed `sox` as it is needed for both the `record` and `play` commands.
 If the machine does not have `sox`, the user will be prompted to install it via apt.